khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 ## # Spring Bean Configuration Inheritance

 > Can we re-use some configuration in Bean configuration file?
 > For an example, we have Students, Teachers, Professors.
-They all have name and year-of-birth.
-Can
+> They are all human so they all have name and year-of-birth.
+> Can we re-use it?

+> Is there other kind of inheritance?

 ## # Common issues

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzg4MTgwNzMsLTEyODg2Mjc4NjYsLTE4Mj
-EwODAwMjYsLTI4MjczMTk4OSwtMTA0MzI1MTMwNSwtMjA5MzM5
-MTgyOCw1ODgxNDIwOTQsLTEwMDc0MzYzOTUsLTE4NjUwMzE2ND
-QsLTExOTY3MTQ3MzYsLTg2MDU3MDA4NywxNDY5NzI3OTA4XX0=
+eyJoaXN0b3J5IjpbLTE1NjIyNzA1ODQsLTEyODg2Mjc4NjYsLT
+E4MjEwODAwMjYsLTI4MjczMTk4OSwtMTA0MzI1MTMwNSwtMjA5
+MzM5MTgyOCw1ODgxNDIwOTQsLTEwMDc0MzYzOTUsLTE4NjUwMz
+E2NDQsLTExOTY3MTQ3MzYsLTg2MDU3MDA4NywxNDY5NzI3OTA4
+XX0=
 -->